Ancient Ways for Modern Times

 Hi "F",

-The brujos are largely the spiritual descendants of traditional European (Spanish etc.) WitchCrafte, coupled with traditional indigenous beliefs.
+The brujos are largely the spiritual descendants of traditional European (Spanish etc.) WitchCrafte, coupled with traditional indigenous beliefs and practices.
 I suppose they could be considered Witches, but the names they use, Brujos etc. seem better and more respectful of their traditions to me.
+The more traditions are blended into common terminology the less the terminolgy conveys.

-Catholics who embrace various nature-based occult practices are generally termed Voodun [or Santeria: "The way of the saints" is a form of Yoruban tribal religion brought to the Caribbean by African slaves, combined with elements of Christianity.
-Believers prefer the title "Lukumi" (friends) or "Regla de Ocha" (Rule of the Orisha) over Santeria], in various forms, and Regla de Ocha is its own tradition based on traditional African religion coupled with Catholicism; i.e. they are not Witches.
+Catholics who embrace various nature-based occult practices are often termed Voodun or Santeria: "The way of the saints."
+This is a form of Yoruban tribal religion brought to the Caribbean by African slaves, combined with elements of their Christian slave owners.
+Practitioners prefer the title "Lukumi" (friends) or "Regla de Ocha" (Rule of the Orisha) over Santeria, in various forms, and Regla de Ocha is its own tradition based on traditional African religion coupled with Catholicism; i.e. they are not "Witches" bu standard definition.

-I'd certainly never tell anyone they cannot call themselves whatever they wish, but I am convinced that WitchCrafte, properly speaking, is a European spiritual crafte practiced by certain non-Roman, non-Greek Pagan Traditions.
-Maybe its just semantics, but I see several differences between Western European WitchCrafte and Shamanism etc. Celebrating the uniqueness of the Western Crafte is, in my opinion, a good thing.
-It bespeaks an established pre-Christian Western European tradition of religion, healing and culture.
+I'd certainly never tell anyone they cannot call themselves whatever they wish, but WitchCrafte, properly speaking, is a primarily Western European spiritual Crafte practiced by certain non-Roman, non-Greek Pagan Traditions.
+Maybe its just semantics, but I see several differences between Western European WitchCrafte and Shamanism , Santaria, etc. Celebrating the uniqueness of the Western Crafte is, in my opinion, a good thing.
+It bespeaks an established pre-Christian Western European tradition of religion, healing and culture that is currently struggling to make a comeback.
 "Taking back" the word Witch is an empowering thing and one of the things people like Gardner was trying to achieve in order to restore honor to this lost tradition.

-As for Constantine and Christianity: This is the topic of the page I referenced, http://allfaith. com/Religions/ Noahide/way4. html.
-Rebbe Y'shua or Jesus established a Jewish Movement (like Reform Judaism etc.), Paul of Tarsus reinterpreted his teachings according to more Hellenistic concepts and established the sect as a Jewish Movement that accepted Noahides (Gentiles who devoted themselves to the God of Israel).
+As for Constantine and Christianity, Y'shua or Jesus of Nazareth established a Jewish Movement (like Reform Judaism etc.), Paul of Tarsus reinterpreted his teachings according to more Hellenistic concepts and established the sect as an Hellenistic Jewish Movement that accepted Noahides (Gentiles who devoted themselves to the God of Israel).
 For the first 300 years, this is what "Christianity" was.
 It was mainly referred to as the Nazarene Way or simply as the Way.

 Constantine called for various Nazarene leaders to come to Rome and explain their faith.
-He then claimed to have had a vision of Rebbe Y'shua [similar to Paul's) appearing on the clouds with a chi-ro (cross) and ordered him, "Under this emblem establish My kingdom."
-He then called for counsels of Roman Pagans, Jews and Nazarene Jews (Noahide followers of the Way).
-The Nazarenes were willing to play ball, if it would stop the persecutions.
+He then claimed to have had a vision of Y'shua [similar to Paul's) appearing on the clouds with a Chi-ro (A Roman Pagan Solar Cross) and ordered him, "Under this emblem establish My kingdom."
+He then called for counsels of Roman Pagans, Jews and Nazarene Jews.
+The Nazarenes were willing to play ball, if it would stop the persecutions they faced.
 The Jews insulted Constantine however, demanding there was only one God, the God of Israel, and that their God would have no share with Pagans.
-These Jews were chased away (some were killed etc.).
+These Jews were chased away (many were killed etc.).

-The official Roman councils continued to meet and the theologians developed a new religion called Universalism that would unite all of Rome into a single faith, better known to us as "Catholicism."
-The new religion was based in Rome and the new bishops and priests hailed the new Roman Universal Church as the Kingdom of God on earth, hence, Roman Catholicism.
+The official Roman councils continued to meet and the theologians developed a new religion called Universalism that would unite all of Rome into a single neo-Pagan control system, better known to us as "Catholicism."
+The New Religion was based in Rome and the new bishops and priests hailed the new Roman Universal Church as the Kingdom of God on earth, hence, Roman Catholicism.
 All Jewish aspects of the Nazarene Way were condemned as "Judaizing" and bit by bit the new Pagan/Nazarene religion was established as Roman Catholicism and the modern Christian religion was born.

 This is why Christianity bears almost no doctrinal similarities with Judaism and is so very similar to Paganism.

-Constantine didn't even convert to the New Religion on his deathbed.
+Constantine didn't even convert to the New Religion himself until he was on his deathbed.
 The last thing he did before dying was order the striking of a new coin of himself on one side and Sol Invictus, his Pagan God, on the other.

 Shortly before his death he was seen bowing before an image of Sol Invictus.
 A servant saw him and assuming he was getting senile, the servant said, "Your lordship, that is the image of Sol, not Jesus."
 The emperor finished his prayers, stood up and said, "What does it matter?
 Sol Invictus is the Sun God, Jesus is the Sun's son."